opensport/formula1.db/README.md

 ## Usage

-Build yourself a copy of the `formula1.db` from the plain text fixtures in three steps.
+Use the `sportdb` command line tool to build your own `formula1.db` copy from the plain text fixtures.
+Example:

 Step 1: Get a copy of the `world.db` fixtures